 What could the scrapers have done differently: Should have rate limited how many articles they stole per day.
 They should also have picked a website not belonging to a highly vengeful and technical author.
 I considered wrapping this tool up as a WordPress plugin or otherwise share the code, but I don’t believe such a tool ought to exist in the first place.
 It would be too easy to misuse.

-I’ve never had any requests to republish articles from Slight Future elsewhere and I’m not using Creative Commons.
+I’ve never had any requests to republish articles from my blog elsewhere and I’m not using Creative Commons.
 Creative Commons work okay for media such as images, audio, and video.
 Because of the way content is monetized on the web, it’s not a workable license for text content and only results in rubbish sites being set up to mirror yours.
 I’ve seen little evidence that Creative Commons for textual content end up being used in any way other than filler content on pages that only wish to serve ads.

 Although, a certain tech news site once ran big with a story that was cited everywhere just ten days after me that was peculiarly similar to my own story.
 They could have duplicated my research, but I consider it highly unlikely that they’d do the same research, find the same previously unpublished technical details, and draw almost identical conclusions and structure their story in the exact same way I did just days after me.
 Luckily, I’m not one to hold a grudge.